If self employment is new to you, it can be difficult to know where to start and what it all means.

 What Are Expenses

 One of the perks of being self employed is that you get to set off costs against your income.
 This reduces the amount of tax you have to pay.

 There are rules set out by HMRC which expenses you can claim for (allowable expenses) and those you can’t (disallowable expenses).

-In the main anything you need to pay for in relation to working as a Hairdresser will be allowable or “tax deductible”.
+In the main anything you need to pay for in relation to working as a Photographer will be allowable or “tax deductible”.
 Here are some typical allowable expenses:

-- Computer & printer to manage your bookings, make product orders, manage social media or print out leaflets/brochures;
+- Computer & printer to manage your bookings, manage social media or print out leaflets/brochures;

 - Marketing or paid advertising;

 - Use of home if you choose to work from your house either as a flat rate or a potion of your household bills gas, water, electricity or rent.

 - Travel to shoots when you use a taxi, tube or bus;

 - Mileage claim for using your own car (currently 45p for the first 10,000 miles of driving and 25p thereafter);